JSON Preset Builder

 Round-trip is byte-identical

-Call describe_preset, then load_preset_from_json, then describe_preset again, you get byte-for-byte identical JSON.
-We lean on that property internally, it's why our embedded Chrome 148 presets are JSON files instead of Go code.
-Tested for every shipped preset.
+Call describe_preset, then load_preset_from_json, then describe_preset again, and you get byte-for-byte identical JSON.
+We lean on that property internally; it's why our embedded Chrome 148 presets are JSON files instead of Go code.
+The round-trip is tested for every shipped preset.

 Use cases